Ceremony October 5th 2026

 Award ceremony

 In september 2004, the board of the Börsenverein made its unique appointment of the German Book Prize Academy.
 Made up of representatives from the book industry and the arts as well as partners of the Prize, the advisory committee’s most important task is the annual selection of the jury.
-Publisher Karin Schmidt-Friderichs is president of the German Book Prize Academy.
+Publisher Sebastian Guggolz is president of the German Book Prize Academy.

 View vita